 By sharing stories, advice and Heart Talks, The Dad Website aims to inspire modern men to become better dads and to raise great kids.

 WHAT DADS SHOULD READ FIRST: Mindfulness: developing it, living it

 All Pro Dad is a group passionately committed to bringing intentional focus to fathers around the world.
 Their message will inspire you to embrace who you are, give you tenderness of heart, and boldness of character as a dad and husband.

-All Pro Dad is on a mission to help men love and lead their family well.
+All Pro Dad is on a mission to help men love and lead their families well.

 WHAT DADS SHOULD READ FIRST: How to Best Parent Your Competitive Child Without Squelching Their Passion

-Dad.info was established in 2008 as a new generation mens lifestyle channel and the leading voice for Dads.
+Dad.info was established in 2008 as a new generation of men’s lifestyle channel and the leading voice for Dads.